 Budker's work at the Helmholtz Institute Mainz will be focused on high-precision measurements of the fundamental symmetries in the natural world.
 These measurements enter into the realms of nuclear, molecular, and optical physics.
 For decades, researchers around the world have been studying the violations of symmetry that have been identified in connection with the weak nuclear force, one of the four fundamental interactions in nature along with gravity, electromagnetism, and the strong nuclear force.

-However, Budker and his team are in no way limited to this one field.
+However, Budker and his team are by no means limited to this one field.
 "Different people keep coming up with new ideas so we try out a lot of stuff.
-Outsiders may find the whole thing a bit chaotic, but there is a lot of cross-pollination.
-The system works well."
+Outsiders may find it a bit chaotic, but we stimulate each other.
+That works well."
 For example, his colleague from Poland with the laptop on his knees is investigating how diamonds could be used to measure magnetic fields.

 Getting things started

 Even in this room with the bicycles and the wash basin in the corner, there seems to be a palpable feeling that something remarkable is in the offing.
 The new FAIR accelerator for antiproton and ion research currently being built at GSI in Darmstadt will make an entire series of new experiments possible.
 Budker is also involved in the Precision Physics, Fundamental Interactions, and Structure of Matter (PRISMA) Cluster of Excellence at Johannes Gutenberg University Mainz and he is a member of the QUANTUM group at the JGU, in which several institutes of Mainz University are collaborating.
 When the HIM building will be finished, Budker will be moving once again, although this time around he will not have very far to go.